 PEBB issues important mailing on wellness incentive and surcharges

-On February 27, the Public Employees Benefits Board issued an important mailing announcing a new wellness incentive and two new premium surcharges.
-These policy changes will go into effect on July 1, 2014.
+On March 28, the Public Employees Benefits Board issued an important mailing on the new wellness incentive and premium surcharges that will go into effect on July 1, 2014.

-The new wellness incentive is part of an Executive Order from Governor Inslee.
-It provides a $125 incentive toward employees’ health care costs in calendar year 2015, pending budgetary approval by the state legislature.
+The new wellness incentive provides a $125 incentive toward employees’ health care costs in calendar year 2015, pending budgetary approval by the state legislature.
 Subscribers who want to participate in this incentive must respond to the PEBB between April 1 and June 30.

-The new premium surcharges were added by the state legislature at the end of last year’s session.
-The first surcharge relates to tobacco use.
-The second surcharge has to do with to whether your PEBB-enrolled spouse or domestic partner qualifies for health coverage through their employer.
+The new premium surcharges are related to tobacco use and whether your PEBB-enrolled spouse or domestic partner qualifies for health coverage through their employer.
 To avoid these surcharges, all PEBB subscribers must respond to the PEBB between April 1 and May 15.